maxhumber/maxhumber.com/_posts/2016-03-26-arch-linux.md

 # So Why use Arch?
 I'd be lying if I said I didn't use Arch because it makes me feel like a hacker elitist.
-Also seeing all the beautiful desktops on [/r/unixporn](https://www.reddit.com/r/unixporn) also influenced my decision in using Arch.
+Seeing all the beautiful desktops on [/r/unixporn](https://www.reddit.com/r/unixporn) also influenced my decision in using Arch.
 But, there are some legitimate reasons on why I prefer Arch over other Linux distros or any operating system for that matter:

 * The best performance
 * I choose what's installed